Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

 - Open the folder as a Vault from Obsidian
 - Navigate freely through the book.

+## Update
+- Canvas including all propositions
+- Canvas for each proposition with their childs
+- Ontology with Breadcrumbs plugin !

 This project was made possible thanks to the tractatus logico-markdownicus (I laughed at the title when I discovered it, it also inspired my own title !)
 I used the Markdownicus and adapted it for Obsidian.md, therefore, here is the Obsidianicus !
 I put had to break each proposition into markdown notes, plus I added hashtags, so you can have a thematic graph view on Obsidian :)